TurtleEngr/gitproj/test/dev-doc/enhancements/raw-pros-cons.md

 * Requires ssh access

-* cvs managment can be mostly hidden with `git proj`, but some understanding of CVS would be useful.
+* cvs management can be mostly hidden with `git proj`, but some understanding of CVS would be useful.

 * cvs is not "distributed", so you would want to pick "one" remote